PlummersSoftwareLLC/Primes/PrimeTcl/solution_3/README.md

 This is an implementation in object-oriented Tcl.
 Historically, Tcl did not have native support for object-oriented programming.
 As of version 8.6 however, Tcl includes a built-in object oriented system.

-This implementation the object-oriented feature of Tcl.
-The basic framework is copied from [solution_2](../solution_2).
+The basic framework of this solution is copied from [solution_2](../solution_2).
 However, in this implementation the `bit_array` variable is just an array of 32 bit integers.
-Further more, `for` loops are replaced with `foreach` loops.
+Further more, `for` loops are replaced with `foreach` loops giving it a factor 2 performance improvement compared to [solution_2](../solution_2).

 This implementation is based on:

-- Python/solution_2, by ssovest
 - PrimeCPP,          by Dave Plummer

 ## Run instructions